-LBD01556-07-4
+LBD01556-06-4

-A. 1959--A
+S. 99--A 2

-not include information of a personal nature about a person other than the employee if disclosure of the information would constitute a clearly unwarranted invasion of such other person's privacy.
-Without limiting the applicability or generality of the foregoing, all of the following written information or documents to the extent prepared by an employer regarding an employee shall be included in the personnel record for that employee: the name, address, date of birth, job title and description; rate of pay and any other compensation paid to the employee; starting date of employment; the job application of the employee; resumes or other forms of employment inquiry submitted to the employer in response to his advertisement by the employee; all employee performance evalu-ations, including but not limited to, employee evaluation documents; written warnings of substandard performance; lists of probationary peri-ods; waivers signed by the employee; copies of dated termination notices; any other documents relating to disciplinary action regarding the employee.
-A personnel record shall be maintained in typewritten or printed form or may be handwritten in indelible ink.
+that has a contractual agreement with the employer to keep or supply a 1 personnel record as provided in this section.
+A personnel record shall 2 3 not include information of a personal nature about a person other than 4 the employee if disclosure of the information would constitute a clearly 5 unwarranted invasion of such other person's privacy.
+Without limiting 6 the applicability or generality of the foregoing, all of the following 7 written information or documents to the extent prepared by an employer 8 regarding an employee shall be included in the personnel record for that 9 employee: the name, address, date of birth, job title and description; 10 rate of pay and any other compensation paid to the employee; starting 11 date of employment; the job application of the employee; resumes or 12 other forms of employment inquiry submitted to the employer in response to his advertisement by the employee; all employee performance evalu-13 ations, including but not limited to, employee evaluation documents; 14 15 written warnings of substandard performance; lists of probationary periods; waivers signed by the employee; copies of dated termination 16 17 notices; any other documents relating to disciplinary action regarding the employee.
+A personnel record shall be maintained in typewritten or 18 printed form or may be handwritten in indelible ink.
+19 20